rachelambda/mpdart/README.md

 To make these changes persistent, export them in your `~/.profile`.

-Once mpdart is running you can press the window to toggle mpd's pause/play.
+Once mpdart is running you can left click the window to toggle mpd's pause/play or right click it to close it.

 Contributing
 ------------